Audio/music corpora

 8 Musical — just metadata

 tl;dr If I am using these datasets, I am using someone else’s outdated metadata.
 It will probably be better if I just benchmark against published research using these databases than reinventing my own wheel.
 Or maybe I would use these if I wanted to augment a dataset you already have?
-I’d want to be sure I could match these dataset together with high certainty in that case.
+I’d want to be sure I could match these datasets together with high certainty in that case.
 Rumour holds that stitching some of these datasets together is challenging.

 8.1 Million songs